bjesus/wren/README.md

 ##### AI Assistant

 Wren can also work like an AI Assistant.
-If you use `--summary` it will use GPT4 to create a nice human like message telling you what's waiting for you today, and congratulate you for the stuff you have completed recently.
+If you use `--summary` it will use [LiteLLM](https://github.com/BerriAI/litellm) to reach the LLM model of your choice and create a nice, human like message, telling you what's waiting for you today, and congratulating you for the stuff you have completed recently.
 You can use it to update `/etc/motd` daily, or through the Telegram bot (below).

 ##### Telegram bot